Shortraker rockfish: Record specimens

 Fish age is estimated by counting growth rings in its earbone, known as an otilith, similar to tree age dating.
 However, the method is only accurate in temperate regions, where variances between warm and cool season growth rates create distinct ring borders.
 In both tropical and arctic waters it becomes very difficult to distinguish such annual variations.
 However, as shortraker rockfish caught off Sitka are regarded as coming from waters along the boundary of temperate and arctic regions annual growth rings can be slightly discernible.

-The record for oldest shortraker rockfish is 175 years, established by a 83 cm specimen.
+The record for oldest shortraker rockfish is 175 years, established by an 83 cm specimen.

 In 2007, fishermen caught a specimen that was estimated to be between 90 and 115 years old.
 The fish weighed in at 62 lb and was measured at 112 cm.
 It was caught south of the Pribilof Islands at an estimated depth of 2100 ft.

 In 2013, Henry Liebman, a sport fisherman from Seattle, caught a specimen from 900 ft below the surface and 10 miles offshore near Sitka, Alaska.
 Experts believed the 42-inch, 39.08 lb, shortraker was the oldest ever caught, with an estimated age of 200 years.
 It was later found that the fish was only 64 years old.